RosettaCommons/documentation/PeriodicBoxMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## PeriodicBoxMover

 This mover runs Monte Carlo (MC) simulation in isothermal-isobaric (NPT) condition on a periodic boundary box.
 Can be applied to a broad range of (small molecules) to extract their thermodynamic properties.
-Currently it has been applied to running liquid-state simulation of small molecules; see Park et al (2016), "Simultaneous optimization of biomolecular energy function on features from small molecules and macromolecules", JCTC.
+Currently it has been applied to running liquid-state simulation of small molecules; see Park et al (2016), "Simultaneous optimization of biomolecular energy function on features from small molecules and macromolecules", _JCTC_.
 Details will be added more in near future.

     <PeriodicBoxMover name=(&string) scorefxn=(&string)
                       nmol_side=(5 &Size) nsteps_equilibrate=(500000 &Size) nsteps_sim=(1000000 &Size)